Neo-Trinity-Oracle/AIEnhancedAVTranscript-App/README.md

+"I belong to the warrior in whom the old ways have joined the new."

+— Katsumoto, The Last Samurai (2003)

 # Full-Stack Application: .NET Core API + Angular + OpenAI Integration

 This full-stack app combines a **.NET Core backend API**, an **Angular frontend**, and **OpenAI's generative AI** to offer content generation features.
 Users can upload text, audio, or video, and generate user stories, test cases, and other content using AI.